-Most of us are aware of our heart and know that it pumps blood around our bodies, keeping us alive.
+Our heart pumps blood around our bodies, keeping us alive.
 The continuous and smooth flow of blood around our body is essential.
 Formation of a blood clot in the wrong place—known medically as thrombosis—can cause interruption of normal blood flow and result in illness, which in some cases can be life threatening .

-A blood clot within the veins or arteries, which are the vessels that form our ‘cardiovascular system’, causes a number of common and well-known cardiovascular illnesses.
+A blood clot within the veins or arteries, which are the vessels that form our ‘cardiovascular system’, causes some common and well-known cardiovascular illnesses.
 Blood clots forming in the deep veins of the legs can cause deep vein thrombosis (called DVT for short) .
 A ‘pulmonary embolism’ (PE for short) results from a blood clot blocking the arterial blood supply to the lungs .
-Blood clots in arteries supplying blood to the heart muscle can cause a heart attack and clots in arteries supplying blood to the brain can cause a stroke .
+Blood clots forming and blocking a coronary artery, can block blood supply to a part of the heart muscle and cause a heart attack and clots in arteries supplying blood to the brain can cause a stroke .

 In this section, we will explore the biology of blood clotting and examine how our bodies form blood clots and why thrombosis occurs.

-We all know that if we cut our skin, a clot forms that stops blood loss from the injury.
-This process is known as ‘haemostasis’ and is the body’s normal response to injury.
+If we cut our skin, a clot forms that stops blood loss from the injury.
+This is part of the process known as ‘haemostasis’ and is the body’s normal response to injury.
 The first step in the process of haemostasis is the narrowing of an injured blood vessel, which constricts and limits blood flow in the vessel.
 Clotting then begins, in which blood changes from a liquid to a gel.
 Blood particles called platelets clump and stick to the vessel wall and they interact with and activate other proteins to form fibrous strands called fibrin .
 These strands form a net that catch other blood cells and help to produce a clot.

 The formation of a clot is balanced by another process that stops clotting and breaks down and removes a clot once the vessel has repaired.
 The process of haemostasis exists in balance to ensure excessive bleeding or excessive clotting does not occur.
 An imbalance in the blood clotting system can lead to excessive bleeding (haemorrhage) or excessive clotting (thrombosis) .